 Usually, the more touristic a place is, the more competition there is.
 Therefore everyone is competing with one another to get tourists which keeps prices from inflating.

 Keeping to our daily budget of $30 in Bali was easy.
 In fact, with that budget we explored the entire island, spent a week in Nusa Penida, a week in Lombok, did a 4 day 3 night boat trip from Lombok to Flores and spent a few nights on the Gili Islands.

 And as I write this, it is hard for me believe that it didn’t seem to be such a tight budget.
-Considering almost every day we ate a western meal and a couple of beers, paid entrance fees to waterfalls and other tourist spots, rented a scooter, and paid for fuel.
+Considering almost every day we ate at least one western meal, had a couple of beers, paid entrance fees to waterfalls and other tourist spots, rented a scooter, and paid for fuel.

-Here is a quick breakdown of our daily cost and are calculated for two persons.
+Here is a quick breakdown of our daily calculated for two persons.

 Breakfast and Lunch: Nasi Campur** – $ 2.50

 Accommodation with A/C: $12